Treeniks/x86-64-simplified/src/instructions/README.md

 - `MSB`: Most Significant Bit
 - `LSB`: Least Significant Bit

 The Syntax for the Operations closely follows the Rust syntax.
-Thus, Operators like `^` for XOR, `&` for Bitwise AND and `|` for Bitwise OR are used.
+Thus, Operators like `^` for Bitwise XOR, `&` for Bitwise AND and `|` for Bitwise OR are used.

 ## Instruction Set Summary
 ### [Data Transfer Instructions](data-transfer-instructions/README.md)